arrayfire/arrayfire-java/README.md

     - [Download binary installers](http://www.arrayfire.com/download)
     - [Build from source](https://github.com/arrayfire/arrayfire)

 - The latest version of `JAVA SDK`.
-Do take note that if you are using OpenJDK, then you need to download the version `1.7` only; `1.8` isn't supported.
+It has been tested with OpenJDK 1.7 and OpenJDK 1.8.
 Make sure there is an environmental variable `JAVA_HOME` pointing to the root directory of java sdk installation.

+- CUDA
+    - Tested for CUDA 7.5

 - make
     - `GNU Make` on Linux